Arab Socialist Ba'ath Party – Syria Region: General Congress

-The General Congress is supposed to be held every fourth year to elect members of the Central Command.
+The General Congress was supposed to be held every fourth year to elect members of the Central Command.
 Since 1980, its functions have been eclipsed by the Central Committee, which was empowered to elect the Central Command.
 By 1985's 8th Regional Congress, the Command Secretary was empowered to elect the Central Committee.
 The 8th Regional Congress would be the last congress held under Hafez al-Assad's rule.
 The next Regional Congress was held in June 2000 and elected Bashar al-Assad as Command Secretary and elected him as a candidate for the next presidential election.